HLC's Primary Role and Focus within the Community

 - Short security industry partnership training courses in conjunction with businesses and the ITO.
 This is a Work and Income–funded Straight to Work programme for 16 trainees.

 - Upskilling the reading, writing, numeracy and computing requirements of an employee's job.
-This year we plan to work with approximately local companies providing one-on-one (or small group) training.
+This year we plan to work with local companies providing one-on-one (or small group) training.